faiem/HelloShortly/README.md

-2. **Url distribution service:**
+2. **URL distributor service:**

-This service has only url distribution responsibility, either it could be after converting short to long or long to short url. let's talk about long to short url conversion process first, this process represents about write data.
+This service has only one responsibility, URL distribution.
+It could either be after converting short to long or long to short URL.
+Let's talk about the long to short URL conversion process first.
+This process represents writing data.

-The Url distribution service has a background service that pulls key ranges from "Key Range Provider Service" and store that in a concurrent queue and check every 5 sec that if the queue has enough items or not.
-While monitoring if it's find that, the queue is empty then the background service pulls another set of key range and enque the concurrent queue.
-When user comes to convert a long url to short that time rest api safely deque an item from the concurrent queue and generates an unique url and provides to user.
-The concurrent queue ensure that every long to short url request on server gets the unique value for url aliases.
-We stored a copy to our Mongo Db data storage for future read operations.
-Moreover after converting long to short url, the service store that output to a cache server, so the read operation could find and serve it fast.
+The URL distribution service has a background service that pulls key ranges from the "Key Range Provider Service" and stores that in a concurrent queue.
+It checks the queue every 5 sec to see if it has enough items or not.
+While monitoring, if it finds that the queue is empty, then the background service pulls another set of key range and enques the concurrent queue.
+When a user comes to convert a long URL to short, that time the rest api safely deques an item from the concurrent queue, generates a unique URL, and provides it to the user.
+The concurrent queue ensures that every long to short URL request on the server gets a unique value for the URL aliases.
+The service stores the data to a MongoDB data storage as well as a Redis cache server, so that the read operations could find and serve the data faster.

-Now let talk about read data or short to long conversion process.
-In this process user provides our server generated short url and expect the original long url.
-After receiving the short url from user, service first check to the cache, if it found that in there then return the long url from there.
-But if the service does not get it on cache server then it will check the Mongo DB storage, if found then return it otherwise declare that the short aliases was not produced by our system.
+Now, let's talk about the read data or short to long conversion process.
+In this process, a user provides our server generated short URL and expects the original long URL.
+After receiving the short URL from the user, the service first searches the cache for the long URL.
+If found, then it returns the long URL from there.
+Otherwise, it searches the MongoDB storage and returns if found.
+If not found, then the service declares that the short aliase was not produced by our system.

 Service-2 High Level Architecture: http://localhost:5000